Skip to Content

 Is my traffic encrypted?

 Yes.
-All traffic between devices uses WireGuard, which uses ChaCha20-Poly1305 encryption.
-Traffic never goes through the control plane — only through your devices (or the relay as a fallback).
+All traffic between your devices is end-to-end encrypted.
+Traffic never passes through Rabtly’s servers unencrypted — it goes directly between your devices (or through an encrypted relay as a fallback).

 Does Rabtly log my traffic?

-No. The control plane only tracks which nodes are online and their WireGuard public keys.
-It never sees the contents of your encrypted traffic.
+No. Rabtly only tracks which devices are online and their network addresses.
+It never sees the contents of your traffic.

 Can I use Rabtly on a mobile phone?

 Mobile clients are on the roadmap.
-For now, Rabtly works on macOS, Linux, and Windows.
-You can follow progress on GitHub .
+Today, Rabtly works on macOS, Linux, and Windows.

 How many devices can I connect?

 Yes.
 Rabtly works globally.
-Devices find each other through the control plane, then establish direct connections wherever they are.
-If direct connection fails (rare), the relay server bridges them.
+Devices find each other regardless of where they are.
+If a direct connection isn’t possible, Rabtly’s relay servers bridge the gap automatically.

-Existing connections between devices continue working — they don’t go through the control plane.
-New devices can’t join, and the dashboard won’t load until the control plane is back up.
+Existing connections between your devices continue working — they don’t route through Rabtly’s servers.
+You won’t be able to add new devices or open the dashboard until service is restored.

 Still stuck?